Azulejo – the traditional Portuguese wall tile to modern interior design

 - To ensure a straight course of the tiles, you should use a spirit level for the first row to draw a horizontal and a vertical line.

 - Mix the tile adhesive according to the manufacturer’s instructions.

 - With a notched trowel, the adhesive is applied in sections and combed through.
-The perforation depends on the back of the tile (a strong profile requires large perforation) and the tile size.
+The perforation depends on the tile’s back (a strong profile requires large perforation) and the tile size.
 Wherever later cut tiles are laid, the adhesive can be scraped off with a spatula.

-- To cut the tiles you need a tile cutter and for round openings a tile pincers.
+- To cut the tiles, you need a tile cutter and, for round openings, tile pincers.

 - Finally, the wall tiles grouting: Possibly.
 Scrape out the glued-out mortar with a sponge board or rubber slider diagonally in the joints and clean tile surfaces as soon as it starts to dry.
 Proceed in sections, best starting with the cleaning where you started grouting.

 - A leftover veil can be removed with a special cleaner.